OnkarL5/Neog-Camp/CLI quiz (Cybersecurity)/README.md

-# A CLI quiz on cybersecurity using node.js.
+## Mark 2: A CLI quiz on cybersecurity using node.js.

-## Mark 2

 ### npm packages used:
   - readline-sync